Skip to main content

 • accountability and review mechanisms

-Leadership Coaching in Singapore is frequently embedded within formal organizational systems.
-Quality expectations therefore extend beyond individual Coach competence to include process clarity, governance alignment, and evaluability.
+Organizations in Singapore frequently embed Coaching within formal organizational systems.
+Consequently, quality expectations extend beyond individual Coach competence to include process clarity, governance alignment, and evaluability.
+In addition, organizations expect Coaching engagements to produce outcomes that align with broader strategic and development priorities.

 • clearly defined objectives and scope